 - Low Intensity: Low Intensity areas are generally lower in scale and have a lower proportion of the land area covered by buildings.
-In the case of Neighborhoods, this is generally reflected in detached and attached single family.
+In the case of Neighborhoods, this is generally reflected in detached and attached single family and smaller scale multiplex development.
+Accessory Dwelling Units fit within Low Intensity residential areas.
 For Mixed-Use areas, Low Intensity is generally reflected in one to two story development that is usually horizontally mixed.
-In Commercial/ Employment areas, Low Intensity is usually reflected in larger separation between buildings with larger footprints.
-Low intensity areas that require parking normally rely on on-street parking and/or off-street surface parking lots. - Medium Intensity: Medium Intensity areas typically have taller buildings in closer proximity to each other than Low Intensity areas.
-In neighborhoods, the Medium Intensity largely includes small to medium scale attached homes and multifamily residential products.
-In Mixed Use and Commercial/Employment areas, Medium Intensity typically includes 3-5 story development in a more urban format with buildings near or attached to each other.
-Parking in Medium Intensity areas is typically a combination of on-street parking, smaller off-street surface parking lots, and some parking structures. - High Intensity: High intensity areas are intended to reflect the tallest and/ or most closely situated development.
-High Intensity areas include the most development per acre.
-The result in residential areas are taller buildings that typically require elevators and are closely situated to each other.
+In Commercial/Employment areas, Low Intensity is usually reflected in larger separation between buildings with larger footprints.
+Low intensity areas that require parking normally rely on on-street parking and/or off-street surface parking lots. - Medium Intensity: Medium Density areas typically have taller buildings in closer proximity to each other than Low Intensity areas.
+In Neighborhoods, the Medium Density intensity largely includes small to medium scale attached homes and multifamily residential products.
+In Mixed Use and Commercial/Employment areas, Medium Density typically includes 3-5 story development in a more urban format with buildings near or attached to each other.
+Parking in Medium Intensity areas is typically a combination of on-street parking, smaller off-street surface parking lots, and some parking structures. - High Intensity: High intensity areas are intended to reflect the tallest and/or most closely situated development in San Marcos.
+Most simply put, High Intensity areas include the most development per acre.
+The result in residential areas are taller buildings typically requiring elevators that are closely situated to each other.
 Community input gathered through the scenario planning process resulted in the High Intensity designation only being applied to the Neighborhood high-level land use designation.
-The maximum land use intensity of Mixed Use and
+The maximum land use intensity of Mixed Use and Commercial/ Employment areas is envisioned as medium.